Nde-Code/MeteoritesAPI/README.md

 A RESTful API built with **TypeScript** and **Wrangler** to query and analyze the NASA Meteorites Landings dataset.

 Normally, this dataset is provided as a CSV file with over 40,000 entries.
 I’ve compiled and cleaned it into a JSON format, retaining only the data required for a simple visualization/statistical application (~8.5k of entries).
-The project runs well even on the free Workers plan, with generous limits (10ms CPU, 128MB memory, ...).
+The project runs well even on the free Workers plan.

 You can deploy your own instance of this API using the button below:

 > I host the project on the free plan, so it works well with medium and small datasets (see data/).
-However, the complete dataset may require a paid plan, especially if you intend to use the API at scale.
+> However, the complete dataset may require a paid plan, especially if you intend to use the API at scale.

 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/Nde-Code/nsh&branch=cf-workers)